dansanderson/mega65-welcome-guide/hardware-issues.md

 Some owners have noticed that the MEGA65 fails to boot when connected to certain HDMI displays.
-If this happens, turn off the MEGA65, then see if the LED lights in the keyboard (power, Shift Lock, Caps Lock) glow faintly.
+If this happens, turn off the MEGA65, then see if the LED lights in the keyboard (power, Shift Lock, Caps Lock, or drive activity) glow or flicker faintly.
 This represents an issue known as _HDMI backpower_: the HDMI display is feeding power along the HDMI connection that is confusing the keyboard controller and inhibiting the boot sequence.